scanner-research/scanner/docs/from_source.rst

 .. note::

-   Make sure to follow the directions after `deps.sh finishes that tell you to add entries to your PATH, LD_LIBRARY_PATH, and PYTHONPATH
+   Make sure to follow the directions after :code:`deps.sh` finishes that tell you to add entries to your PATH, LD_LIBRARY_PATH, and PYTHONPATH

 Build Scanner